shksa/Yeezy/readme.md

 - On the REPL, the integer value is shown by callong the **Inspect()** method of the **Integer** struct value.

 ## Evaluating expressions and statements
+- The job of an evaluator is to evaluate expressions/statements and build objects.
+- **AST nodes -> Objects**
 - The function signature is `func Eval(node ast.Node) object.Object`
 - Traverse the AST, and evaluate the nodes.
 - **Self-evaluating expressions**